binli826/LSTM-Autoencoders/README.md

 # Anomaly detection for streaming data using autoencoders

-This project is my master thesis, worked on between 02.2018 and 07.2018.
+This project is my master thesis.
 The main target is to maintain an adaptive autoencoder-based anomaly detection framework that is able to not only detect contextual anomalies from streaming data, but also update itself according to the latest data feature.

 ## Quick access